renioko/renioko/README.md

 ### 🚀 What I'm working on

-- 🔭 Currently exploring reverse engineering and hacking things together @ MOOC Challenge for CFG
+- 🔭 Currently exploring SQL and usung Python in database management.
 - 🌱 Learning more about Database designs and PostgreSQL.
 - 🪛 Putting together my portfolio project.